-NFL history proves Seahawks middle linebacker Bobby Wagner right — ‘You don’t want to be 0-3’
+NFL history proves Seahawks middle linebacker Bobby Wagner right: ‘You don’t want to be 0-3’

 The Seahawks are playing Sunday to avoid what would be only the sixth 0-3 start in team history.
+Just five of 173 teams ever start the season with three straight losses have ever made the playoffs.

 All the other questions hovering over the Seahawks — Can they get the running game going?
 Can Brian Schottenheimer find a way to get the most out of Russell Wilson? — will start to become moot if Seattle doesn’t beat Dallas Sunday.